How Microcontrollers Work

-FETs also use N-type and P-type materials but they are arranged distinctly.
+FETs also use N-type and P-type materials but the arrangement is more complex and diodes or BJTs.
 The metal-oxide-semiconductor FET (MOSFET) was the first FET and one of the most common in use today.
 The diagram below shows the anatomy of an N-channel MOSFET (or NMOS).

 The NMOS consists of a P-type substrate with two N-type regions connected to the source and drain.
 The gate is connected to the substrate through an insulating oxide layer (electrically it acts as a capacitor).
 The gate is used to control whether the switch is on or off.
 When the gate-source voltage is 0V, the substrate acts like two diodes that are butted together in opposite directions preventing current flow in both directions.
 When the gate-source voltage is above a threshold, the positive charge on the gate pushes away the positively charged “holes” in the P-type region and attracts negatively charged electrons creating a depletion layer that is effectively a channel of N-type material (hence the name N-channel).

-A P-channel MOSFET (PMOS) has the same structure but uses an N-type material for the substrate and P-type for the drain and source connections.
-Also the gate-source voltage must be below a certain (negative) threshold to turn on.
+A P-channel MOSFET (PMOS) has the same structure but uses an N-type material for the substrate and a P-type for the drain and source connections.
+Also, the gate-source voltage must be below a certain (negative) threshold to turn on.

-NMOS and PMOS transistors work complementary to form what is called CMOS logic–the C signifies complementary.
+NMOS and PMOS transistors work together to form what is called CMOS logic.
+The C is for “complementary”.

 Boolean algebra is named after George Boole who published a book called An Investigation of the Laws of Thought in 1854.
 In this book, he defined an algebraic system based on the values of 0 and 1.
 The operations defined are distinct to decimal number operations such as plus and minus as well as multiply and divide.
 Nonetheless, these boolean operations are the building blocks for implementing traditional algebraic operations using CMOS circuitry.